rossman22590/cua-browser/README.md

 # CUA Browser

-> [!INFO]
-> This is a playground for you to test, explore, and get inspired by the power of Browserbase and Open AI's Computer Use Agent.
+This is a playground for you to test, explore, and get inspired by the power of Browserbase and Open AI's Computer Use Agent.
 This is free and always will be!
 It's not a product, just a demo playground

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fbrowserbase%2Fcua-browser&env=OPENAI_API_KEY,BROWSERBASE_API_KEY,BROWSERBASE_PROJECT_ID&envDescription=API%20keys%20needed%20to%20run%20CUA%20Browser&envLink=https%3A%2F%2Fgithub.com%2Fbrowserbase%2Fcua-browser%23environment-variables)